dbemerydt/dbemerydt.github.io/index.markdown

 ---
 layout: page
-title: Welcome to the Benternet
+title: Welcome to the Benternet 🕶️🎹
 ---

-Have a look around 🕶️🎹
+In summary,

 ![photo](images/benemery_eqn.jpeg)

+The presented principal components may be explored via the navigation bar on the top-right.
+Thank you for visiting!

 ![photo](https://raw.githubusercontent.com/dbemerydt/dbemerydt.github.io/master/images/gg-2023.jpg)